Chatbot Message Persistence

 Once you have implemented message persistence, you might want to send only the last message to the server.
 This reduces the amount of data sent to the server on each request and can improve performance.

-To achieve this, you can provide an prepareRequestBody
+To achieve this, you can provide a prepareSendMessagesRequest

 This function receives the messages and the chat ID, and returns the request body to be sent to the server.